Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Other perks.
 A low interest rate credit card may come with other perks like the ability to earn rewards on purchases, purchase or price protection, extended warranty, car rental insurance, and free access to your credit score.
 Pay close attention to extra credit card benefits, especially if you’re trying to decide between two similar credit cards.

 Why might my credit card application be denied?

-When you apply for a low interest rate credit card, the credit card issuer will look at your credit history and information on your credit card application to decide whether to approve your application and the interest rate to approve you for.
-Here are a few reasons that your credit card application might be denied.
+When you apply for a low interest rate credit card, the credit card issuer will look at your credit history and information on your credit card application to decide whether to approve your application and which interest rate to approve you for.
+Here are a few reasons why your credit card application might be denied.